 Registration and Payment

 Registration is accepted on a first-come, first-served basis.
 A registration fee of $150 is required upon registration.
 A student is not on the class list until the fee is paid.
 After attending one workshop, students may receive a 10% tuition discount for attendance in subsequent workshops during the same year.
 Students are asked to provide a complete mailing address, telephone number, and e-mail address when registering.
 Using American Express, Visa, MasterCard, or Discover Card, students may register by telephone, Mondays-Fridays, at (800) 849-1931, ext.
-6027, or at (843) 235-6027, and by fax at (843) 235-6003.
+6034, or at (843) 235-6034, and by fax at (843) 235-6003.
 Checks are to be made payable to Brookgreen Gardens and can be sent to: Brookgreen Gardens, Attn: Sculpture Workshops, PO Box 3368, Pawleys Island, SC 29585.
 Contact email@example.com for additional information.
+The full class listing is also found at www.brookgreen.org.
 A waiting list is established once a class has filled.

 Withdrawals, Cancellations and Refund Policies

 Withdrawal from a workshop must be in writing and must be given at least 30 days prior to the beginning of the workshop.
-The registration fee will not be refunded: $50 will be kept to defray administrative costs, and $100 will be applied to a future workshop as partial registration until an additional $50 is paid for full registration.
+We prefer to apply the registration fee to a future workshop but, if this is not possible, it will be refunded.
 If a student withdraws during a workshop, a pro-rated tuition payment plus any fees for materials or models must be paid.
 The full registration fee ($150) will be kept if a student does not attend and does not provide a written notice of withdrawal by the deadline.
 Students will receive a full refund in the event that a workshop must be cancelled by Brookgreen Gardens.

 Levels of Skill

-Skill levels given in the workshop listings are approximate and are guidelines only.
-All workshops, including those for beginners, require students to have some familiarity with the subject matter of the class.
+All workshops require students to have basic familiarity with the subject matter of the class.

 Supplies, Books and Additional Fees